akka/akka/akka-docs/rst/general/addressing.rst

     facilities is a fake actor reference which accepts log events and prints them directly to standard output; it is :class:`Logging.StandardOutLogger`.

-- **(Future Extension)** Cluster actor references represent clustered actor services which may be replicated, migrated or load-balanced across multiple cluster nodes.
-As such they are virtual names which the cluster service translates into local or remote actor references as appropriate.

 What is an Actor Path?
 ----------------------